 \section{Performance of the indicator and validation}

-An essential part of the construction of a frailty indicator is verifying that it effectively captures the latent concept it was intended to measure.
+An essential part in the construction of a frailty indicator is verifying that it effectively captures the latent concept it was intended to measure.
 Therefore, we base the validation of the proposed indicator on whether it exhibits the main characteristics that an efficient frailty indicator should show, as defined by \citet{rockwood_what_2005}.
 In particular, we focus on assessing the \textit{criterion validity}, i.e., the indicator's ability to predict the adverse events related to frailty.
 The indicator shows a high AUC in predicting five outcomes: death (AUC = 0.858), emergency room visits with maximum priority (AUC = 0.820), hip fracture (AUC = 0.785), the onset of disability (AUC = 0.760) and the onset of dementia (AUC = 0.818).
-The only exception is hospitalization, where the indicator shows a lower predictive ability (AUC = 0.655).
-This could be justified by one of the main causes of hospitalization being trauma-related, which is not exclusively associated to frailty.
-In these terms, the proposed indicator seems to be consistent with other indicators in the literature based on administrative data \citep{silan2022construction}, and appears to correctly capture the concept of interest.
+The only exception is hospitalisation, where the indicator shows a lower predictive ability (AUC = 0.655).
+This can be justified by the multiplicity of causes that can lead to hospitalisation, such as planned surgery, trauma or acute infections.
+In these terms, the proposed indicator seems to be consistent with other indicators in the literature based on administrative data \citep{silan2022construction}, and appears to correctly capture the concept of interest (Table \ref{tab:AUC_comparison}).